A few words

 ‘WHERE WE DO’

-‘in-tangible institute’ will possess modest office, display and residency space in Chiang Mai, Thailand, in 2024.
-Its programs will be carried out with clients and program partners globally.
+‘in-tangible institute’ possesses modest office, display and residency space in Chiang Mai, Thailand.
+Its programs are carried out with clients and program partners globally.

 Zoe Butt